zjunlp/KnowRL/README.md

 ---

 ## 🌻Acknowledgement
-Our Cold-Start SFT stage is implemented based on the excellent [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) framework.
+Our Cold-Start SFT stage is implemented based on the excellent [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
 We thank its authors for their great contribution!

 ![alt text](./assets/method.jpg)